VictorBrek/VictorBrek/README.md

 -->
 - 🌱 I’m currently learning python.
 - 🔭 I’m currently working on a Discord bot.
-- 🤔 I’m looking for help with commenting my code more 😭.
+- 🤔 I’m looking for help with commenting my code more. 😭
 - 📫 How to reach me: VictorBrek#2667 on Discord
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Currently taking an IT class at a carrer center.